-- a.
-Owners equity shall be determined to be the difference between the Maximum Resale Price of the Unit as calculated in accordance with Section VII(C) and the total of the First Purchase Money Mortgage, prior liens, costs of foreclosure, assessments, property taxes, and other liens which may have been attached against the unit prior to foreclosure, provided such total is less than the Maximum Resale Price. - b.
-If there are sums to which the Owner is properly entitled, such sums shall be turned over to the owner or placed in an escrow by the Agency for the Owner for a maximum period of 2 years.
-Any interest accrued or earned on such balance while being held in escrow shall belong to and shall be paid to the Agency. - c.
+b.
+Sums to which the Owner would be entitled are equal to the Maximum Resale Price of the Unit as calculated in accordance with Section VII(C) minus the total of the First Purchase Money Mortgage, prior liens, costs of foreclosure, assessments, property taxes, and other liens which may have attached against the unit prior to foreclosure, provided such total is less than the Maximum Resale Price.

+c.
 This provision is subject, however, to applicable laws of the State of New Jersey governing the distribution and payment of proceeds of foreclosure sales.